Documentation

 cordova run android

-And the application will be compiled and transfered to our test Android device.
+And the application will be compiled and transferred to our test Android device.
 With proper configuration we can do the same for iOS.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 3.0 License.